DerangedDoffy/GLaDOS-Voice-Assistant-Bot/README.md

 * Take screenshot
 * Sneeze *you heard that*
 * Others that aren't as relevant
-* Will soon be able to perform math tasks and will optimize more etc.
+* Will soon be able to perform math tasks and will be optimized more etc.

 ## **Credits**
 Voiced by: